Drewsif/PiShrink/README.md

 # PiShrink-macOS#
 This is a port of PiShrink bash script for Linux to run under macOS.

-PiShrink [https://github.com/Drewsif/PiShrink](https://github.com/Drewsif/PiShrink) is a bash script that automatically shrinks a pi image that will then resize to the max size of the SD card on boot.
+PiShrink [https://github.com/Drewsif/PiShrink](https://github.com/Drewsif/PiShrink) is a bash script that automatically shrinks a pi image.
 This will make putting the image back onto the SD card faster and the shrunk images will compress better.

 Besides the original script it uses a few utils for the ext2/3/4 filesystem.
 All of these tools can be easily build by running the provided helper scripts in this repository.
 For mor information see below.

 ## Usage ##
-`sudo pishrink.sh imagefile.img [newimagefile.img]`
+`pishrink.sh imagefile.img [newimagefile.img]`

 If you specify the `newimagefile.img` parameter, the script will make a copy of `imagefile.img` and work off that.
 You will need enough space to make a full copy of the image to use that option.